shipshapecode/website-nuxt/blog/posts/2021-02-21-serverless-functions-ember-glimmer.md

 ## Next API Routes

-If you are not familiar with Next's API routes, they are essentially node functions that deploy as serverless lambdas.
-These functions can be used in a lot of different ways:
+For those who may not be familiar with Next's API routes, they are essentially node functions that deploy as serverless lambdas.
+These functions can be used in a variety of different ways.
+They can:

 - they could provide a place to write a GraphQL endpoint
 - they could serve as a gateway to other API's